andreschwerz/nbb-outcome-prediction/README.md

-# Repositório de Experimentos de Predição com Inteligência Artificial
+# Artificial Intelligence Prediction Experiments Repository

-## Descrição
+## Description

-Este repositório contém experimentos e testes para predição utilizando técnicas de inteligência artificial.
-O objetivo é explorar e avaliar diferentes abordagens para melhorar a acurácia e a eficiência dos modelos preditivos.
+This repository contains experiments and tests for prediction using artificial intelligence techniques.
+The goal is to explore and evaluate different approaches to improve the accuracy and efficiency of predictive models.

-## Estrutura do Repositório
+## Repository Structure

-- **/data**: Contém conjuntos de dados utilizados nos experimentos.
+- **/data**: Contains datasets used in the experiments.
-- **/scripts**: Scripts para treinamento e avaliação dos modelos.
+- **/scripts**: Scripts for training and evaluating the models.
-- **/utils**: Scripts para a montagem e pré-processamento dos conjuntos de dados de treinamento.
-Esses scripts requerem conexão com o banco de dados.
+- **/utils**: Scripts for assembling and pre-processing the training datasets.
+These scripts require a connection to the database.
-- **/results**: Resultados e métricas dos experimentos realizados.
+- **/results**: Results and metrics of the experiments conducted.

-## Requisitos
+## Requirements

 - Python 3.12
-- Bibliotecas:
+- Libraries:
   - `certifi==2024.8.30`
   - `charset-normalizer==3.4.0`
   - `docopt==0.6.2`